Home > Revelation 6: A Preterist Commentary

 As stated above, Hebrews 12:26 indicates that what has been shaken will be removed.
 The fact that heaven and earth are shaken in Isaiah 13:13 is a clear indication that heaven and earth were destroyed upon the fulfillment of Isaiah 13:9-13 at the fall of Babylon in 539 B.C.

 The destruction of heaven and earth is also predicted at the destruction of Edom in Isaiah 34:4-5.
-These predictions were presumably fulfilled around 500 B.C. when the Edomites were driven from their homes by the Nabateans:
+This prophecy was fulfilled around the time of the Babylonian conquest of Judah:[xxva]

 All the stars in the sky will be dissolved and the heavens rolled up like a scroll; all the starry host will fall like withered leaves from the vine, like shriveled figs from the fig tree.
 My sword has drunk its fill in the heavens; see, it descends in judgment on Edom, the people I have totally destroyed.